paologambardella/gamedesignbcn-lets-play/LetsPlay.md

 2) Grow the knowledges of participants in game design research
 3) Have a chance to meet more game designers.

+# What is not

+In order to understand well the goal of the session, I would like to explain you what it is not.
+The session is not a meeting to get feedback and opinion about a game.
+It is a meetup where professionals analyze a game, without comments.
+It is useful for everyone to learn and improve the ability of play a game like a professional and not like a simple gamer.

 # Profiles
 The activity requires people to cover specific roles, in order to run correctly.
 Those are the profiles involved into the activity: